 Washington State Department of Veteran Affairs (WDVA) PTSD Counseling Program

-The WSU Psychology Clinic is a provider for WDVA which is designed to provide confidential therapy services at no cost to men and women veterans with war and deployment readjustment and PTSD treatment needs.
+The WSU Psychology Clinic partners with WDVA PTSD Counseling Program which is designed to provide confidential therapy services for PTSD and adjustment to civilian life at no cost to veterans and their family member.

 National Veterans Legal Services Program (NVLSP)